Doishy/Listys/coffee.md

 he went for the spaghetti, it was all over his sweater, he was losing himself and had one shot that he blew and you could hear the painful crunch as he chewed on what he had brought.
 Anyways we cleaned up the undercooked spaghetti and decided to try again.
 This time, as he looked shaken, I dropped down some coffee for him as both of us were waiting for ingredients and I just kept finding coffee.
-I had all my coffee out  and accidentally hit his Spaghetti away so he had no Spaghetti and he had had too much coffee so and so he decided actually he wasn't hungry.
-This overabunce of coffee was very much why I decided to not max out on the stuff.
+I had all my coffee out  and accidentally removed Spaghetti away suddenly thinking him as gluten-free so he had no Spaghetti and he had had too much coffee so and so he decided actually he wasn't hungry.
+This overabundance of coffee was very much why I decided to not max out on the stuff.

 Course 2, James - Hot Soup
 James is a spicy guy who often likes quite well aged meat but today he was trying some hot soup.
 I tried to